makrai/notes/subramanian18-spine-sparse-embed-aaai.md

 * e.g. if a dimension in the sparse embedding signifies a location name,
 * interpretability vs downstream as a func of dim
   * choosing 2000 or more hidden dimensions, we found
-    * both topic coherence and interpretability to improve, though at a
+    * both topic coherence and interpretability to improve
-    * severe cost of performance on downstream tasks.
-On
+    * severe cost of performance on downstream tasks
   * choosing 500 dimensions, topic coherence and interpretability deteriorated
   * extreme case, one-hot vectors
     * highly interpretable, but perform significantly worse on downstream